How to Crochet a Magic Ring - Tutorial Five

 This is tutorial five of the How to Crochet Step by Step mini series where I go through all the basics to get you to the stage where you can try one of my free crochet patterns.

-You will probably want to make a magic circle if you are starting a project that is worked in the round like a bowl, a toy or a hat.
-The reason why you would want a magic circle instead of simply chaining and joining the ends is because the magic circle allows you to create a round starting point without a small hole in the centre.
+You will probably want to make a magic ring if you are starting a crochet project that is worked in the round like a bowl, a toy or a hat.

 In this quick video tutorial for how to make a magic circle, I show you how to make one the easy way so that you can get it right every time.
 Scroll down to the written information if you prefer to read through instructions.